Review unit provided by Veikk

 - Pressure does not work with Illustrator on MacOS

-- Tilt cursor does not follow pen direction in Windows, but tilt works
+- Tilt works but cursor direction does not follow hovering pen in Windows

-- Matte texture surface adds graininess to image quality
+- Matte texture surface aggressive anti-glare and adds graininess to image quality

 The Veikk Studio VK2200 Pro pen display can be purchased from Veikk online store.